Unforgiven (2007): Aftermath

-Randy Orton received the vacant WWE Championship at No Mercy.
+Randy Orton received Raw's vacant WWE Championship at No Mercy.

 Lance Cade and Trevor Murdoch continued to feud with Paul London and Brian Kendrick while Jeff Hardy got involved in a rivalry with Mr. Kennedy.
 At No Mercy, London and Kendrick teamed up with Hardy to take on the team of Cade, Murdoch and Kennedy in a six-man tag team match.
 Cade, Murdoch and Kennedy won the match after Kennedy delivered a Green Bay Plunge to London.
 On the September 17 episode of Raw, Candice Michelle and Mickie James defeated Melina and Jillian in a tag team match.
 Beth Phoenix was at ringside during the match At No Mercy, Candice and Phoenix had a rematch for the Women's Championship, which Phoenix won to capture the title.

 On the September 18 episode of ECW on Sci Fi, General manager Armando Estrada announced an "Elimination Chase" to determine the number one contender for the ECW Championship at No Mercy.
 The first match involved Elijah Burke, Kevin Thorn, Tommy Dreamer, and Stevie Richards.
 Burke eliminated Richards from the Elimination Chase after pinning him.
 In the second round, which was held on the September 25 episode of ECW on Sci Fi, Burke went on to eliminate Kevin Thorn in a triple threat match after pinning him.
 On the October 2 episode of ECW on Sci Fi, Tommy Dreamer and Elijah Burke faced each other in the final match of the tournament.
 Dreamer won the final match after a DDT and was made the number one contender for the title until Estrada came and said that Elimination Chase was not over.
 He announced that Big Daddy V would be the final man in the Elimination Chase.
 Big Daddy V defeated Dreamer and became the number one contender to the ECW Championship.
 At No Mercy, CM Punk defended the ECW Championship against Big Daddy V and retained the title after Big Daddy V got disqualified.